ibm-cloud-docs/containers/cs_health.md

         </tr>
      <tr>
           <td>`Reloading`</td>
           <td>Your worker node is being reloaded and is not available in the cluster.
 You can monitor the reloading process in the <strong>Status</strong> column of your CLI output.
-If your worker node is stuck in this state for a long time, continue with the next step to see whether a problem occurred during the reloading.</td>
+If your worker node is stuck in this state for a long time, check whether a problem occurred during the reloading.</td>
          </tr>
          <tr>
           <td>`Reloading_failed`</td>